JasensCustoms/GP2040-IPFB/README.md

   <img alt="Jasen's Customs Logo" src="https://jasenscustoms.com/cdn/shop/files/jcc_logo.png?width=125" />
 </p>

-The <a href="https://jasenscustoms.com/collections/fight-stick-pcbs/products/integrated-pico-fighting-board-gp2040ce">Integrated Pico Fighting Board</a> is now open sourced under the Creative Commons Attribution-Non Commercial Sharealike 4.0 International License.
-This is a HARDWARE device that was designed to easily run the GP2040-CE firmware UNMODIFIED.
+The <a href="https://jasenscustoms.com/collections/fight-stick-pcbs/products/integrated-pico-fighting-board-gp2040ce">Integrated Pico Fighting Board</a> is an open source arcade fight stick PCB design made available under the Creative Commons Attribution-Non Commercial Sharealike 4.0 International License.
+This is a solely **hardware** project that is designed to easily run **unmodified** GP2040-CE firmware.
 That has always been the intent despite narratives suggesting otherwise.

 ![image](https://github.com/user-attachments/assets/0402e3fc-74b1-4511-bbe3-5bbda8b60b5d)

-It was designed to intentionally follow the Fighting Game Community Layout Generally Accepted Standard.
-This was originally pioneered by AkiShop and was adopted by Brook for most of their fighting boards at the behest and urging of myself and a few other makers in the space early in Brook's entry to the market.
-The goal was to make the IPFB a low cost, easily dropped in replacement for the PS360+ or any Brook Board if a person so chose.
+It was designed to follow the Fighting Game Community Layout Generally Accepted Standard originally pioneered by AkiShop.
+This design was adopted by Brook for most of their fighting boards at the behest and urging of myself and a few other makers in the space early in Brook's entry to the market.
+The goal was to make the IPFB a low cost, easy drop-in in replacement for the PS360+ or any Brook Board if a person so chose.

 ## Design Files

-All design files are make using Autodesk EagleCAD and will only be published in that format.
+All design files are made using Autodesk EagleCAD and will only be published in that format.
 Gerbers and Centroids will not be provided.
-A basic BOM will be provided.
-This is to allow hobbyists with some design experience to have thier favortie board house make PCBs for them, without influencing whom they use.
-There are many to chose from.
+A basic BOM will also be provided.
+This is to allow hobbyists with some design experience to use their choice of board house to produce their PCBs.
+There are many to chose from, and it is not our intent to influence your choice.
 All files are provided as-is without any guarantee of support or help.

 ## Sale Channels